Last updated on December 13th, 2025

 Fuse Industrial and Comfort With a Black and White Scheme and a Midnight Blue Couch

-In a pure take on monochrome styling, this living room perfectly blends industrial interior design and comfort through clean lines, bright white, and intense black accents paired with a velvet sofa in deep, midnight blue.
+In a pure take on monochrome styling, this living room perfectly blends industrial interior design with comfort through clean lines, bright white, and intense black accents, paired with a blue velvet sofa in deep, midnight blue.

 via Historiska Hem